 Hirokawa, who stars in the award-winning Magic of Polynesia dinner show at the Waikiki Beachcomber, started doing magic at an early age.
 “My mom and I would go to the library and borrow magic books,” he recalled in an interview with ALOHA Magazine.
 “She would read the instructions and teach me the tricks.”

 At the age of eight, Hirokawa began taking magic lessons at the now-defunct Magic & Novelty Center in Honolulu.
 Before long, he found himself working with an illusionist who’s now known across the world: David Copperfield.
-At the time (mid-1970s), Copperfield was performing at the Pagoda Hotel, and Hirokawa became his warm-up act.
+At the time (the mid-1970s), Copperfield was performing at the Pagoda Hotel, and Hirokawa became his warm-up act.

 “By working beside him and learning, I had no choice but to become a professional magician at an early age,” said Hirokawa.